Dr Pollyanna Magne

 National Association of Schoolmasters Union of Women Teachers (NASUWT) 1997-2002

-Polly is an educational developer with a passion for creating dynamic and participative learning environments.
+Polly is an expert in pedagogic theory and practice with a passion for creating dynamic and participative learning environments.
 With more than 25 years experience in the classroom Polly's teaching interests cover a broad spectrum with particular expertise in:

 Dynamic classroom facilitation

 Academic writing retreats